Who are we?

 Our areas of expertise

 Our group brings together a range of experience in data analysis, bioinformatics, software development, systems administration, mathematics and statistics.
 Our multi-disciplinary team is able to develop and implement solutions for analysing and interpreting complex integrative datasets and for communicating findings to clinicians and patients.
-If you are interested in a collaboration, please contact us.
+If you are interested in collaboration, please contact us.
 Also see our jobs page.

 As well as our contributions to data management, analysis and integration, we also provide the BRC/U with the computing infrastructure to handle their clinical and molecular diagnostic data.
 This includes Rosalind and BRC cluster supporting a wide range of bioinformatics software and workflows.

 A “guide” for anyone who needs to share data with statisticians and bioinformaticians and data scientists.

 Where are we?

-We are based in South London, in the MRC Social, Genetic and Developmental Psychiatry Centre, at the Institute of Psychiatry in Denmark Hill.
+We are based in South London, in the Social, Genetic and Developmental Psychiatry Centre (SGDP Centre), at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London.
 We work closely with both KCL researchers and clinicians from South London and The Maudsley NHS Foundation Trust.